ethanmartin223/Schem/documentation/KNOWN BUGS.md

 * Redo doesnt work
   - Its just fucking broken there are no steps to reproduce, just click the button and you will see its fucked.

+* Moving a Wire Node doesn't tigger history callbacks (Not undo-able)